cncf/devstats.archive/ADDING_NEW_PROJECT.md

 To add new project follow instructions:
 - `crontab -e` and turn off `devstats`, `gha2db_sync` and `webhook`.
 Kill running `webhook` instance: `killall webhook` (to avoid auto deploying wip states).
 - Add project entry to `projects.yaml` file.
 Find projects orgs, repos, select start date, eventually add test coverage for complex regular expression in `regexp_test.go`.
-- To identify repo name changes, date ranges for entrire projest use `util_sql/repo_name_changes_bigquery.sql` replacing repo.name with your project's main GitHub repo name.
+- To identify repo and/or org name changes, date ranges for entrire projest use `util_sql/(repo|org)_name_changes_bigquery.sql` replacing name there.
 - Main repo can be empty `''` - in this case only two annotations will be added: 'start date - CNCF join date' and 'CNCF join date - now".
 - Set project databases (Influx and Postgres).
-- Set it to `disabled: true` for now.
+- Set it to `disabled: true` for now, or turn of webhook to skip automatic deploys while in wip state (`crontab -e` to disable `webhook` + `killall webhook`).
-- CNCF join dates are listed here: https://github.com/cncf/toc#projects
+- CNCF join dates are listed here: https://github.com/cncf/toc#projects.
 - Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql`.
 Add entire new project as a new repo group in 'All' project.
 - Update `cron/cron_db_backup_all.sh devel/reinit.sh devel/import_affs.sh devel/update_affs.sh devel/add_single_metric_all.sh grafana/copy_grafana_dbs.sh devel/get_grafana_dbs.sh devel/add_single_metric_all_custom_gaps.sh devel/tags.sh devel/get_all_databases.sh` but do not install yet.
 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like *.devstats.cncf.io - this step is not needed.